Insurance Guide

 Coverage Mandates

 Certain states mandate specific coverage types or minimum limits for construction businesses.
-Retailers should partner with insurers who understand these mandates and can customize policies accordingly.
+Retailers should partner with insurers who understand these mandates and can customize insurance policies accordingly.

 Insurance Providers' Role

-Tips to Minimize Costs for Contractors
+Tips to Minimize Insurance Costs for Contractors

 Risk Mitigation Practices

-Encouraging contractors to invest in safety measures can reduce workers compensation premiums.
-Regular training sessions, proper equipment maintenance, formal return to work programs and clear safety protocols go a long way in preventing workplace accidents.
+Encouraging contractors to invest in safety measures can reduce workers' compensation premiums.
+Regular training sessions, proper equipment maintenance, formal return to work programs, and clear safety protocols go a long way in preventing workplace accidents.

 What Are the Risks of Non-Compliance?